benjaminleon/ubiquiti/README.md

 # Connect to PostgreSQL
 psql postgres

+# Replace 'db_name', 'user' and 'my_password' with your values from .env

 # Create the database
-CREATE DATABASE ubiquiti_monitor;
+CREATE DATABASE db_name;

-# Create the user (replace 'ubiquity' and 'my_password' with your values from .env)
+# Create the user
-CREATE USER ubiquity WITH PASSWORD 'my_password';
+CREATE USER user WITH PASSWORD 'my_password';

 # Grant all necessary permissions
-GRANT ALL PRIVILEGES ON DATABASE ubiquiti_monitor TO ubiquity;
+GRANT ALL PRIVILEGES ON DATABASE db_name TO user;
-GRANT ALL PRIVILEGES ON SCHEMA public TO ubiquity;
+GRANT ALL PRIVILEGES ON SCHEMA public TO user;

 # Exit psql
 \q